microshare/microshare.github.io/docs/2/technical/api/quick-start.md

 * To configure your Microshare **environment**, select the cog icon situated at the top right of the screen.
 Then `Manage Environments`, then click on `microshare`.{% include image.html url="/assets/img/configure-postman-2.png" description="Collection adn Environment config" %}

-* In the environment configuration, paste your the API key in the apikey field, and enter your username and password in the corresponding fiels.
+* In the environment configuration, paste your the API key in the apikey field, and enter your username and password in the corresponding fields.
 {% include image.html url="/assets/img/generate-pipe-token-1.png" description="Empty Postman environment" %}{% include image.html url="/assets/img/generate-pipe-token-2.png" description="Filled Postman environment" %}

 That's it!
 You now have access to the microshare API collection, and are setup to authenticate, write data and read data with the platform.